m1kxCodes/cool_seagulls-Aimbot/README.md

 -- Input handling
 UIS.InputBegan:Connect(function(input, gameProcessedEvent)
     if not gameProcessedEvent then
+        if input.KeyCode == Enum.KeyCode.Insert then
+        guiVisible = not guiVisible -- Toggle the GUI visibility frame.Visible = guiVisible
+        end
-        if changingKeybind then
+        if guiVisible == false then return end if changingKeybind then
             if input.UserInputType == Enum.UserInputType.Keyboard then
                 aimbotKeybind = input.KeyCode